kc0bfv/relationship_graph/README.md

 node_types_object := {node_type_name: node_type_object, ...}
 node_type_name : A string, any valid JSON key values permitted, that becomes a possible value for node types. node_type_object := {"color": color_value}
-color_value : A string describing any valid javascript color.
-This will be the color of any nodes for the corresponding type.

 node_fields_object := {node_field_name: node_field_object, ...}
 node_field_name : A string, no spaces permitted and alpha-numeric ascii characters preferred, that becomes the name used to store and reference a new field of data storage for each node